kkbughunter/JAVA/JAVA_BASIC.md

 - Collections
 - Files

-No fo Questions: 125 for basic
+No fo Questions: 125 for basic <br>
+No of Projects: 2 for basic

 **Input and Output (I/O) - 10 Questions:**
 1. Write a program to take user input and display it.